Delay-aware Robust Control for Safe Autonomous Driving: Simulation Results

 We conduct the experiments in the Gazebo simulator with a Prius vehicle model.
 In order to get the time constant value for the steering actuator, we test its unit response, i.e., we set the actuator command to 1 and record the steering angle values over a time window sufficient for the steering angle to converge at the maximum value.
 We then fit the observed response values with the first-order ODE described in Section \ref{actuator_dynamics} and determine the parameter $K_{\delta}$.
-As shown in Figure \ref{response_fig}, using $K_{\delta} = 30$ well approximates the actuator dynamics for the Prius model in Gazebo.
+As shown in Fig. \ref{response_fig}, using $K_{\delta} = 30 $ hz well approximates the actuator dynamics for the Prius model in Gazebo.
+We have also attached a short compiled video\footnote[1]{\href{https://www.youtube.com/watch?v=KdqClN4fiR0}{https://www.youtube.com/watch?v=KdqClN4fiR0}} run for all the experiments discussed.